zacjones93/egghead-instructor-101-guide/01-invited/first-lesson.md

 We will keep it simple!
 There is a reason the TODO list is such a popular example.
 It is "lame" and you might be bored of it, but simple examples (especially more common examples) are excellent for teaching.
 The more complex the example application, the more nuanced the **domain concerns** and the more time we have to spend covering that.

 If we work towards simplicity, and not put too much effort into creating a novel and fun example, we actually do a service for our viewers by maximising their learning efforts.
-We focus them on the concept we want them to teach, and more effectively cement it in their brain.
+We focus them on the concept we want them to learn, and more effectively cement it in their brain.

 **Small, high quality examples, in great frequency.**